 Diversity KPIs

 Nicki McCulloch, Client Services Director APAC, shares how diversity KPIs can help deliver diversity outcomes.
-Diversity KPIs need to be considered carefully to make sure they drive the right behaviour in your organisation.
-To be successful in DE&I, an organisation needs a leadership team that is fully invested in a programme and a joint understanding of what objectives should be met across the business.
+Diversity KPIs need to be considered carefully to make sure they drive the right behavior in your organization.
+To be successful in DE&I, an organization needs a leadership team that is fully invested in a program and a joint understanding of what objectives should be met across the business.

 Pitfalls to avoid in DE&I Measurements

 Measuring diversity, equity, and inclusion can be challenging.
 However, input from a company’s employees is critical to its success.
-While there are some best-practice examples, copying what other organisations are doing without tailoring your approach to your organisation and goals will not be effective long-term.
+While there are some best-practice examples, copying what other organizations are doing without tailoring your approach to your organization and goals will not be effective long-term.
 Other common pitfalls are:

 • Authenticity

-Focus your research on what is relevant for your organisation and how your data can contribute to insights for your DE&I strategy.
+Focus your research on what is relevant for your organization and how your data can contribute to insights for your DE&I strategy.
 A one-time survey is not enough to improve your DE&I.

 • Accessibility